 A team-based program that teaches students how to develop and use their natural creativity to become problem-solvers.
 Participants combine this learning with their interests and passions to solve unique open-ended problems, which can range from writing and acting out an original performance to designing a balsa wood structure that can withstand weights placed on it.
 OM also emphasizes teamwork, budgeting, time management, public speaking, and so much more.
 Magellan’s OM program is open to students in grades 3 – 8 and runs September through March.
 Teams typically meet 1-2 times a week after school or on the weekends.
 Participation fee is $150 and registration will open later this fall.
 Click here to register or to be added to the interest list.
 More information about Odyssey of the Mind can be found at: https://www.

-Attention middle schoolers!
-Science Olympiad is a fun, competitive club where students can learn areas of STEM and apply what they learn at competitions.
-This club shows the importance of STEM, encourages young scientists to explore their interests, and is a good way to compete against other schools in the Triangle area.
+Science Olympiad is a fun and competitive program where students can learn areas of STEM and apply what they learn at competitions.
+This program shows the importance of STEM, encourages young scientists to explore their interests, and is a good way to compete against other schools in the Triangle area and beyond.
+Offered to all grades.
 Click here to learn more about Science Olympiad.
-Interested participants please fill out this form.
-For questions, email email@example.com.
+For questions, email firstname.lastname@example.org.